 Human Trafficking Collaborative Network (HTCN)

-The Human Trafficking Collaborative Network (HTCN) is an informal network of researchers, students and community partners with a common interest in improving understanding of human trafficking and exploitation of vulnerable populations supported by the Washington University Institute for Public Health.
+The Human Trafficking Collaborative Network (HTCN) is an informal network of researchers, students and community partners with a common interest in improving understanding of human trafficking and exploitation of vulnerable populations.
+The HTCN is supported by the Washington University Institute for Public Health.

 Immigration Service Providers Network

-The Immigration Service Providers Network increases collaboration by providing opportunities for education and outreach to unite organizations that support the foreign born and their families.
-We are a network of organizations and providers that serve immigrants and refugees in the St. Louis region.
-The ISPN is not a registered nonprofit organization.
-The ISPN is an initiative of the Missouri Immigrant and Refugee Advocates (MIRA) and is supported through various grants.
+The Immigration Service Providers Network increases collaboration by providing opportunities for education and outreach to unite organizations that support the foreign born and their families; it is a network of organizations and providers that serve immigrants and refugees in the St. Louis region.
+The ISPN is not a registered nonprofit organization but rather an initiative of the Missouri Immigrant and Refugee Advocates (MIRA) and is supported through various grants.

-ISPN meets every fourth Wednesday of the month from 9am to 11am at Missouri Immigrant & Refugee Advocates (MIRA) office at: 2725 Clifton Ave.
+ISPN meets every fourth Wednesday of the month from 9 to 11am at the MIRA office at 2725 Clifton Ave.
 St Louis, MO 63139.
-Please click here for more information on joining ISPN.
+Click here for more information about joining ISPN.

 Life Outside of Violence (LOV)